It’s turned out that I’ve written this blog a bit differently.

 I wasn’t sure what the theme should be – “some things I’ve been thinking about” – so I’ve produced something of a list….. but, maybe, now I’ve got it all written down, the ‘thing’ that brings them together has become clear.

 The conclusion seems to make sense to me – I think….

 March and April, as is so often the case with my MS, were a bit of a struggle.
-I emerged; disappeared back under for another week; then gasped once more, and now seem to be afloat at last.
+I did then emerge; only to disappear back under for another week; only now do I seem to be properly afloat again.

 The fuzzy blurs of vertigo seems to have gone – and this last few days I’ve been bashing out some speed on the bike for the first time in awhile.
 And it feels really good to be back with something akin to strength in my legs.